 Early History of the Batchlor family

-Another 125 words (9 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batchlor History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Batchlor research.
+Another 63 words (4 lines of text) covering the years 1296, 1572 and 1619 are included under the topic Early Batchlor History in all our PDF Extended History products and printed products wherever possible.

 Batchlor Spelling Variations

 Spelling variations in names were a common occurrence before English spelling was standardized a few hundred years ago.
 In the Middle Ages, even the literate spelled their names differently as the English language incorporated elements of French, Latin, and other European languages.
 Many variations of the name Batchlor have been found, including Batchelor, Bachelor, Bacheler, Batcheler, Batchellor and many more.